Feeding Rabbits and Getting It Right

 Feeding the correct diet is probably the single most important means of having a healthy and long-lived rabbit.

 Feeding rabbits is actually simple and straightforward.
 The best diet for rabbits is one that mimics their natural grass-based diet in the wild as closely as possible.
-This means they should be fed unlimited good quality hay or grass, and some leafy green vegetables and herbs, which can be supplemented with a small measured amount of nuggeted or pelleted feed in an amount recommended by the manufacturer.
+This means they should be fed unlimited good quality hay or grass, and some leafy green vegetables and herbs, which can be supplemented with a small measured amount of nuggeted or pelleted feed.

 Treats should be kept to a minimum, but if they are fed they should be healthy and natural.
 Fresh drinking water must always be available.